ChrisYoxall/ci-cd-presentation/README.md

 Download the latest version from [here]( https://github.com/hakimel/reveal.js/archive/master.zip)

-Copy the 'presentation.html' file into the root directory and view it with a browser.
+Extract RevealJs and copy the 'presentation.html' file into the root directory and then open it with a web browser.
+Can use the space bar or arrow keys to navigate.
 Accompanying notes are in the 'presentation_notes.md' file.

 ## Continuous Integration ##